EFL League Two play-offs

 For the first three years, the play-off final took place over two legs, played at both side's grounds.
-Aldershot won the first League One play-off final in 1987, beating Wolverhampton Wanderers 2–1 on aggregate.
+Aldershot won the first Fourth Division play-off final in 1987, beating Wolverhampton Wanderers 2–1 on aggregate.
 From 1990, the play-off final was a one-off match, hosted at the original Wembley Stadium, while from 2001 to 2006, the final was played at the Millennium Stadium in Cardiff as Wembley was being rebuilt.
 Since 2007, the match has been hosted at Wembley Stadium except for the 2011 final which took place at Old Trafford to avoid a clash with the 2011 UEFA Champions League Final.

 When the fourth tier play-offs were first contested in 1987, they were known as the Football League Fourth Division play-offs.
 From 1993 to 2004, following the creation of the FA Premier League as a breakaway from the Football League, the competition became known as the Third Division play-offs, and since 2005 has taken its current name as the League Two play-offs following a rebranding of the remaining three divisions of the Football League.